-Fir ndings Recommendations The cost of PTEs rises as property values increase and as mill rates rise.
+- The cost of PTEs rises as property values increase and as mill rates rise.
 Others have capped PTEs and grants.
-Should Nanaimo follow suit, and, if so, should caps be applied equally across all recipients or should some be protected?
-No cap should be applied.
-Caps lead to controversy and an unnecessary since the majority of the funds are going to related few applicants.
-It makes more sense to monitor more caref provision of funds to those organizations, than apply rough juto all.
-The full extent of the benefits being provided to individual organizations is currently not known or taken into account by the various granting and PTE bodies, when making decisions.
-Il forms of financial assistance (PTEs, ) received by applicants when • For organizations such as the VICC, that operate out of municipal buildings and are not subject to tax, Property tax and sub market rent is not allocated.
-Hence the "true" cost of the organization is not evaluated. ase of municipal propertie o market rents are not shown e.g. in the es, provide an estimated value, to ensure uting the comparative financial support on. • Major operating subsidies of over \$100,000 do not appear to be receiving adequate financial scrutiny, nor are there sufficient quantitative performance measures provided to judge how successful the recipients have been in meeting their goals. ubsidies.
-Include in this cla expectations against which inance a lead role in appl al scrutiny in respect of major operating crification of mandates and a performance can be measured.
-Give lying this scrutiny.
-This would diminish the sea.
-Heritage considerably and the labe eliminated.
-Evaluating PTE applicants is time consuming for staff and Committee members (with reviews every 3 years).
-Today it is up to the staff to track situations when tenants change occupancy. enants receiving PTE should ccupancy or face repayn enant leaves.
-However, PT nonitored annually to see i years rather than 3.
-Landlords of d be obliged to report change of nent of any PTE received after the Es in excess of \$100,000 should be f there are any exceptional rrant change, as is the case with the tion below. Ξ In 2015 a PTE/RTE of \$121,000 was given to the Island Corridor Rail Foundation, an organisation that the RDN decided not to continue funding in 2016.
-Consider not renewing t his cease funding this organisc assistance in light of the RDN decision to tion.
+Should Nanaimo follow suit, and, if so, should caps be applied equally across all recipients or should some be protected? - The full extent of the benefits being provided to individual organizations is currently not known or taken into account by the various granting and PTE bodies, when making decisions. - For organizations such as the VICC, that operate out of municipal buildings and are not subject to tax, Property tax and sub market rent is not allocated.
+Hence the "true" cost of the organization is not evaluated. - Major operating subsidies of over \$100,000 do not appear to be receiving adequate financial scrutiny, nor are there sufficient quantitative performance measures provided to judge how successful the recipients have been in meeting their goals.
+Improve the le subsidies.
+Incl expectations of the receiver of the recipients have been in meeting their goals. - Evaluating PTE applicants is time consuming for staff and Committee members (with reviews every 3 years).
+Today it is up to the staff to track situations when tenants change occupancy. - In 2015 a PTE/RTE of \$121,000 was given to the Island Corridor Rail Foundation, an organisation that the RDN decided not to continue funding in 2016.